Leopard 2A7+ MBT KMW

 Main Battle Tank Kraus-Maffei Wegmann Germany

 The Leopard 2A7+ is a modernized version of the Leopard 2A6 MBT (Main Battle Tank) developed by the German Company KMW (Kraus-Maffei Wegmann).
-The Leopard 2A7+ was first shown to public during the Eurosatory 2010, featuring the label "Developed by Krauss-Maffei Wegmann KMW - tested and qualified by German MoD (Ministry of Defense)".
-The Leopard 2A7+ has been tested by the Bundeswehr (German Army) under the name UrbOb for urban operations, the planned upgrade from 50 German Leopard 2s to Leopard 2A7+ is starting 2012.
-The Leopard 2A7+ is designed to operate in low intensity conflicts and also in high intensity conflicts.
-Named LEOPARD 2 A7+ it incorporates a modular protection kit, increased mobility, improved sustainability, enhanced recce-abilities and an even more precise deployment of its various weapons.
+The Leopard 2A7+ was first shown to the public during the Eurosatory 2010, featuring the label "Developed by Krauss-Maffei Wegmann KMW - tested and qualified by German MoD (Ministry of Defense)".
+The Leopard 2A7+ has been tested by the Bundeswehr (German Army) under the name UrbOb for urban operations, the planned upgrade from 50 German Leopard 2s to Leopard 2A7+ is starting in 2012.
+The Leopard 2A7+ is designed to operate in low-intensity conflicts and also in high-intensity conflicts.
+Named LEOPARD 2 A7+ it incorporates a modular protection kit, increased mobility, improved sustainability, enhanced recce-abilities, and even more precise deployment of its various weapons.
 Asymmetrical threats from terrorist groups, IEDs or individuals have created a dangerous environment in the deployment theatres.
-With the LEOPARD 2A7+, Krauss-Maffei Wegmann provides the adequate solution and enables armoured forces to fulfill their objectives effectively and safely.
+With the LEOPARD 2A7+, Krauss-Maffei Wegmann provides an adequate solution and enables armored forces to fulfill their objectives effectively and safely.
 The upgrade kit is available for all LEOPARD 2 versions and includes a comprehensive component set.
 In 2011, it was announced that Saudi Arabia was going to purchase 270 German Leopard 2A7+ main battle tanks, but it was not confirmed by Germany.
-A first batch of Leopard 2A7+ MBTs was reportedly delivered to Qatar in October 2015 by the German Company KMW.
-A second batch of Leopard 2A7+ was delivered in October 2016, amounting to nearly half of the 62 ordered by Doha in a $2.21 billion U.S. deal signed in 2013.
+The first batch of Leopard 2A7+ MBTs was reportedly delivered to Qatar in October 2015 by the German Company KMW.
+The second batch of Leopard 2A7+ was delivered in October 2016, amounting to nearly half of the 62 ordered by Doha in a $2.21 billion U.S. deal signed in 2013.
 Qatar has ordered a total of 200.
 On 19 December 2018, as part of its modernization process, Hungary signed a contract for the procurement of 44 new Leopard 2 A7+ main battle tanks with German defense company Krauss-Maffei Wegmann (KMW).
 KMW received an order to deliver 44 Leopard 2A7+ tanks to the Hungarian Defence Forces in December 2018, with deliveries scheduled between 2021 and 2025.

 Leopard 2A7+ variants: